kutometa/carnet/CONTRIBUTING.en.md

 # Contributing

-We classify contributions into one of two categories:
+We classify contributions into one of the following two categories:

-1. "Major" contributions where a substantial amount of code or other copyrightable material is provided or modified.
+1. **Major** contributions where a substantial amount of code or other copyrightable material is provided or modified.

-2. "Minor" contributions that do not meet the threshold of copyrightability. (e.g Typographical errors, One-line fixes, etc)
+2. **Minor** contributions that do not meet the threshold of copyrightability. (e.g Typographical errors, One-line fixes, etc)

-If you are not sure whether your contribution is major or minor, open an issue and ask.
+If you are not sure whether your contribution will be treated as major or minor, please open an issue and ask.

 ### Major Contributions